jrawbits/VisionEval-Wiki-JR/VERPAT-Tutorial.md

 Running all of these input values will result in 324 total scenarios, which will take several hours to half a day to run.

-To test, reduce the number of scenario inputs by deleting the numbered folders, making sure to retain the "1" folder for each of the six options.
+To test the multi-scenario capability in less time, reduce the number of scenario inputs by deleting the numbered folders, making sure to retain the "1" folder for each of the six options.

-A reasonable test would be to use two scenarios for Bikes or Light Vehicles (B) and three scenarios for Cost (C), resulting in six scenarios.
+A reasonable test would be to generate six scenarios: use two scenarios for Bikes or Light Vehicles (B) and three scenarios for Cost (C):

 <img align="center" width="400" border=1 src="VERPAT-Tutorial-images/scenario_inputs_modified.png">

-#### VERPAT_base_model

-The `VERPAT_base_model` folder contains inputs and R script necessary to run the base scenario, as described above ([Single Scenarios with VERPAT](#single-scenarios-with-verpat)).

-The `defs` folder holds the [model definition files](https://github.com/gregorbj/VisionEval/wiki/VERPAT-Inputs-and-Parameters#model-definition-files) while the `inputs` folder contains [inputs and parameters](https://github.com/gregorbj/VisionEval/wiki/VERPAT-Inputs-and-Parameters#input-files) needed for the modules.
-The `run_model.R` script calls each of the VERPAT modules in turn.

 #### Visualizer

+The `Visualizer` folder contains the HTML, CSS, and javascript libraries needed for displaying the output of the VEScenarios module.

 <img align="center" width="400" border="1" src="VERPAT-Tutorial-images/multi-scenario_visualizer_folder.png">

-The `Visualizer` folder contains the HTML, CSS, and javascript libraries needed for displaying the output of the VEScenarios module.

 #### run_model.R

+The `run_model.R` script in this case runs four modules that create the scenarios from the inputs, runs each, combines the results, and visualizes them using the `Visualizer`.

 <img align="center" width="1000" border=1 src="VERPAT-Tutorial-images/multi-scenario_run_model.png">

 ### Create and run combinations